HydroshieldMKII/wireguard-setup/README.md

 ## Features

-- Automatically installs WireGuard and resolvconf
+- Automatically installs WireGuard, resolvconf and iptables
 - Configures WireGuard with your provided configuration
 - Implements a kill switch that blocks all non-VPN traffic if the VPN disconnects
 - Preserves local network access (192.168.0.0/24)